Mike Olbinski - Storm Chaser

 Still, photography will always be my passion.
 But in 2011, I decided to test out time-lapse photography.
 We get huge dust storms (sometimes called haboobs) that move across the deserts and even blanket the city of Phoenix.
 I thought it would be awesome to capture one on time-lapse to truly see how the motion of these things.

 On July 5th, 2011, I got my chance.
 I had literally only started time-lapsing the day before.
 I got a text from a friend saying that I should really check out this dust storm coming into Phoenix from the southeast.
 So I drove quickly to a parking garage I had recently discovered that overlooks the downtown area.
 My eyes couldn’t believe what I saw.

 A massive, mile-high wall of dust that spanned over 70 miles was moving across Phoenix.
 This was no ordinary dust storm I’m used to seeing out here.
 This thing was a sight to behold.
 It almost looked like that scene out of Independence Day with the ships cloaked in erupting clouds.
 The end of the world came to mind as I stood there staring.

 Needless to say, it changed my life.
-This was a passion of mine suddenly became a business.
+This was a passion of mine that suddenly became a business.
 Since then, my storm chasing has expanded and exploded.
-I eventually started to chase tornadoes out on central plains of the United States during the spring.
-Amazingly, I captured a time-lapse of a supercell in 2013 that also went viral and part of it was licensed by Marvel Studios and appears in the second Thor film.
+I eventually started to chase tornadoes out on the central plains of the United States during the spring.
+Amazingly, I captured a time-lapse of a supercell in 2013 that also went viral and part of it was licensed by Marvel Studios and appeared in the second Thor film.

 But that success was just confirmation that I was meant to do this.
-I would be doing it anyway if I’m being honest.
+I would be doing it anyway, if I’m being honest.
 It’s a passion.
 It’s almost an addiction.
 I can’t help but chase storms.
-It’s truly what I love doing and even though it’s been eight years since I got into this, it still feels like the beginning.
+It’s truly what I love doing, and even though it’s been eight years since I got into this, it still feels like the beginning.
 I can’t wait to see where this journey continues to take me.

 by Mike Olbinski